ewanhowell5195/MinecraftTitleGenerator/README.md

 {
   "textures": { // If you are adding a texture, it goes in here
-    "texture_id": { // The ID of the texture you are adding (required) "name": "Texture Name", // The name of the texture if it doesn't match the ID (optional) "author": "Author Name", // Your name (required) "variants": { // The variants for this texture (optional) "variant_id": {
+    "texture_id": { // The ID of the texture you are adding (required) "category": "Category Name", // If the texture has variants, the name of the category (optional) "name": "Texture Name", // The name of the texture if it doesn't match the ID (optional) "author": "Author Name", // Your name (required) "variants": { // The variants for this texture (optional) "variant_id": {
           "name": "Variant Name", // (optional)
-          "author": "Author Name" // Only needed if different from texture author (optional) }
+          "author": "Author Name" // Only needed if different from the texture author (optional) }
       }
     }